girlcheese/gwawr-laravel-ec2/docs/about.md

 ---

 I'm a London-based Technical Director and Team Lead with 20 years experience of building for the web.
-I work with leading global brands which include Asda, Budweiser, Dulux, HSBC, Nando's Premier Inn, Rizla, Sainsburys, The Premier League, Xbox and many many more.
+I have worked with leading global brands including Asda, Budweiser, Dulux, HSBC, Nando's, Premier Inn, Rizla, Sainsburys, The Premier League, Xbox and many more.